kevinabram111/TollX-Prototype/README.md

 # TollX-Prototype
 Toll-X is a prototype application to help users in calculating the toll prices automatically when they travel into toll roads.
-Made in iOS foundation program from collaboration with Apple and BINUS.